pzrsa/parsam.io/src/data/blog/hinge.md

 ![](../../assets/blog/deleted-hinge-account.jpeg)

-In total, I had one match with a girl I already knew IRL but we didn't go on a date.

 # My profile

 Here's the profile I had before deleting my account.
 It went through a bunch of tweaks, and most friends said it was good.
 I also tried to ask some people I didn't know as well to remove the bias.